-I recently wrote a 80-page guide to how to get a programming job without a degree, curated from my experience helping students do just that at Springboard.
+I recently wrote a 80-page guide to how to get a programming job without a degree, curated from my experience helping students do just that at a leading data science bootcamp.
 This excerpt is a part where I focus on getting all the way to the first principles of programming, a skeleton that will help you learn more effectively.
 This is the approach to learning that Elon Musk favors — and it’s something that can help you get back to the foundation of learning programming effectively.

 1- Programming is about manipulating data